mesosphere-backup/dcos-vagrant/README.md

 - On a MacBook Pro (Retina, 13-inch, Early 2015), 2.7 GHz Intel Core i5, 15GB Memory
 - Deploying single framework(s), cassandra.
 - Deploying applications in the repo - spring.json, stress.json, oinker.json and router.json
-- This is a minimal configuration and will not support robust demos or deployments.
-Minimum 32GB is required for this.

 1) Preparation
 ------------------